Animal health

 Actions taken by Singapore: After confirming the first case of ASF in wild boar, the government is monitoring the health of wild boars in nature reserves, parks, and green spaces [reference1, reference2].

 Actions taken by Indonesia: In December 2019, Ministry of Agriculture recommended the public the application of biosecurity and good management of pig farms as the main strategic steps to prevent ASF, as well as strict and intensive monitoring of high-risk areas [reference1]; the Livestock and Animal Health Services (DG PKH) formed Emergency Posts with Rapid Response Teams at all levels [reference2].
-According to media, in response to the suspected ASF outbreak in Banyumas, Central Java, the transport of live pigs, carcasses, and other pork products to and from the affected area have been banned [reference3]; in NTT, Nagekeo Regency and Lewoleba City have prohibited the transport of pigs, pork products, and by-products from areas infected with ASF and temporarily stopped the sale of pigs in markets to stop the spread of the disease [reference4, reference5]; in Central Papua Province, authorities banned the movement of processed pork from infected areas in Mimika District [reference6, reference7]; concerning the increasing death rate in pigs since February 2024 in Jayapura Regency, the Governor of Papua declared the State of Emergency for the ASF outbreaks in pigs on 6 June [reference8, reference9].
+According to media, in NTT, Nagekeo Regency and Lewoleba City have prohibited the transport of pigs, pork products, and by-products from areas infected with ASF and temporarily stopped the sale of pigs in markets to stop the spread of the disease [reference3, reference4]; and in Papua Province, concerning the increasing death rate in pigs in Jayapura Regency since February 2024, the Governor of Papua declared the State of Emergency for the ASF outbreaks in pigs on 6 June [reference5, reference6].

 Actions taken by Timor-Leste: The Ministry of Agriculture and Fisheries (MAF) reactivated their public awareness campaign in collaboration with the Market Development Facility Australia to provide more accurate information for farmers and promote better practices [reference1].
 To move a pig, pig transportation license for the driver, and pre-movement testing of pigs are required; and everybody are encouraged to follow biosecurity measures [reference2]; a Biosecurity Development Program has been implemented since April 2023 [reference3, reference4], according to media.
 MAF has introduced EpiCollect 5.0 for data collection since 2021, and progressively improved diagnostic capacity by LAMP test, portable lab, and PCR [reference5].

 Actions taken by Papua New Guinea: NAQIA stepped up its ASF national risk communications and awareness campaign; strengthened responses for affected provinces and preparedness for non-infected provinces along the highway; urged farmers to practice biosecurity measures.
 “Quarantine Areas” and checkpoints at strategic locations have been set to control the movements of pigs and pork products.
 A restricted pig movement permit system has been implemented [reference1, reference2].
 NAQIA is encouraging all provinces to develop their own ASF preparedness and response plans.
-NAQIA is now in the Recovery Phase of the ASF Response Plan with the aim to re-establish pig farming in the infected zone.
 The ASF impact survey Conducted in Upper Highlands illustrated strong need for value-chain and behaviour change communication (VC/BCC) [reference3].
 NAQIA launched the ASF repository website.
 On 12 April 2024, NAQIA announced the official stand-down of the emergency response phase and transition to normalcy including consolidation of value chain resilience and sectoral recovery (long-term management).
+The Australian Government is providing $3.5 million to further strengthen Papua New Guinea’s exotic animal disease detection and surveillance capability and protect Australia from diseases, including the response to African swine fever [reference4].

 Actions taken by Lao People’s Democratic Republic: When an ASF outbreak confirmed, the Ministry designates Red Area around an outbreak to control the movement of pig and pork products and prohibits pork consumption; and yellow Area (3 km radius from the red areas) as designated surveillance zones.
 The Ministry of Agriculture and Forestry temporarily banned the importation of live pigs, pork, and pork related products from Thailand and Viet Nam [reference].